KatarinaOldakowski/Data-Analysis-Machine-Learning/README.md

 ## Introduction

 Did you know...
 80% Heart strokes are preventable?
+According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
-"Stroke_prediction" is a dataset used to predict if patient is likely to get stroke based on the informations like gender, age, various diseases, smoking status, bmi etc.
+This dataset is used to predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.
+Each row in the data provides relavant information about the patient.

 ## Projects

 Here are list of the data analysis machine learning projects included in this repository:

 - Stroke_prediction

 project contains the following: